Mac-Jackson/Azure-VM-s/README.md

 <h2>Description</h2>
-Project consists of creating two virtual machines and a network where I monitor network traffic with software called Wireshark.
+The project consists of creating two virtual machines and a network where I monitor network traffic with Wireshark software.
 This is all done within Microsoft Azure.
 <br />